Fragrance anyone? Touch-free car controls split world's drivers

 Enthusiastic visitors to Pioneer’s booth at CES suggested cappuccino and peppermint as good wake-up smells, he said.

-The Japanese were the first to embrace back-up, or reversing, assistance because they did not want to bang their cars, said Guillaume Devauchelle, head of innovation at French auto parts supplier Valeo (VLOF.PA), who identified cultural preferences as a huge factor in adoption.
+The Japanese were the first to embrace back-up, or reversing, assistance because they did not want to bang their cars, said Guillaume Devauchelle, head of innovation at French auto parts supplier Valeo, who identified cultural preferences as a huge factor in adoption.

 “There’s no universal solution,” said Devauchelle, whose company hired an ethnologist to make sense of different cultures with different tastes.
 He pointed out Germans’ dislike of touchscreens, the risks of gesture control with expressive Italians, and the eager uptake of any kind of new tech by the Chinese.